erigontech/erigon/README.md

 Windows users may run turbo-geth in 3 possible ways:

-* Build tg binaries natively for Windows : while this method is possible we still lack a fully automated build process thus, at the moment, is not to be preferred.
+* Build Erigon binaries natively for Windows : while this method is possible we still lack a fully automated build process thus, at the moment, is not to be preferred.
 Besides there's also a caveat which might cause your experience with TG as native on Windows uncomfortable: data file allocation is fixed so you need to know in advance how much space you want to allocate for database file using the option `--lmdb.mapSize`

 * Use Docker :  see [docker-compose.yml](./docker-compose.yml)